StacksonStacks/EricOdermatt_20percent/README.txt

 this week.
 I haven't been pushing because I saved it somewhere wrong.
 I'll push everything next week.
 I think I'll be done with the project by week 5.
 Goal for week 4 is to get input and heatmapping working
+Week X: I have been working on this I jjus have been to lazy to make updates